sunfounder/raphael-kit/docs/source/scratch/scratch_1.4_rabbit.rst

 .. image:: media/1.4_button5.png
   :width: 250

-This is a change size block that changes the size of the **Hare** sprite; the higher the value, the larger the sprite.
+This is a block used to change the size for sprite, the higher the value, the larger the sprite.

 .. note::
   The sprite is also not infinitely large, and its maximum size is related to the original image size.